splunk-soar-connectors/mssql/README.md

 This app uses the pymssql module, which is licensed under the Free Software Foundation (FSF).

+## Notice for usage on RHEL FIPS system

+You might have to follow the instructions [here](https://access.redhat.com/solutions/7035895) and remove pymssql dependency found in <path_to_phantom>/apps/microsoftsqlserver_*/dependencies on your instance or downgrade to an earlier version to use this connector on RHEL system with FIPS enabled

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
 These variables are specified when configuring a Microsoft SQL Server asset in SOAR.